Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Lawyer and client reviewing documents in a meeting

-Your best chance of gaining or regaining child custody, unsupervised visitation, or shared custody is demonstrating to the Judge that you are establishing healthier habits by showing court-admissible proof of sobriety, completion of addiction rehab, participating in an ongoing recovery program, or evidence of behavioral therapy.
+Your best chances of gaining unsupervised visitation or shared custody are to demonstrate to the judge that you are establishing healthier habits by showing court-admissible proof of sobriety documentation, completion of a substance abuse recovery program, or evidence of behavioral therapy.

 Learn More About Soberlink